Northland beware - thunder and heavy rain likely on Christmas afternoon/evening

 A severe thunderstorm watch means conditions are favourable for severe thunderstorms in and close to the watch area.
 People in these areas should be on the lookout for threatening weather conditions and monitor for possible severe thunderstorm warnings.

-People can keep n eye on the situation by going to www.metservice.com/warnings/home.
+People can keep an eye on the situation by going to www.metservice.com/warnings/home.

 For information on preparing for and keeping safe during a storm, see the Civil Defence Get Ready website www.civildefence.govt.nz/get-ready